PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-07 07:07:54
+Last updated: 2024-04-07 07:08:29
-Random Quote: Best way to catch the smart ones?
-Get an idiot working for them. - Jaime Kuykendall
+Random Quote: The plan was to kill you and take the kid.
+But after what happened last night, I couldn't go through with it. - Greef Karga